roridev/next/sisbasekt.md

 If the library you're using dies, just *swap to a different one*, **no code changes required**.
 Make the choice of the backing a mere ~runtime detail~.
 Your code shall run the same on Discord4j and Kord.

+*Note:
+Thanks to @wffirilat for bringing this to my attention, wouldn't have thougth about this on my own!*